WycliffeAssociates/USFMToolsSharp/README.md

 # Requirements

-We targeted .net standard 1.0 so .net core 1.0, .net framework 4.5, and mono 4.6 and higher are the bare minimum.
+In the past e targeted .net standard 1.0 to allow use in .net framework.
+We've since moved past that to .net 8 since the performance increases of moving to that are rather significant.

 # Building